CnAoKip/CrashIt/README.md

 		'checkcode': Custom BSOD code between 0xC0000000 to 0xCFFFFFFF.

-		'sysbug': Loophole in kernel It can be this:
+		'sysbug': Loophole in kernel.
+It can be this:

 		```Shell
 			0x01 Invalid Kernel Handle (Only for Windows 2000/XP/Server 2003)